The Grissom Gang: Cast

-Production
+Background

-The film was based on the novel No Orchids for Miss Blandish which had been controversial ever since originally published.
-It had been turned into a controversial British film in 1948.
+The film is the second film adaptation of the 1939 James Hadley Chase novel No Orchids for Miss Blandish, it was preceded by a 1948 British film starring Linden Travers and Jack La Rue.

 Gene D. Phillips of Loyola University of Chicago wrote that "It is a matter of record that [the novel] No Orchids for Miss Blandish was heavily indebted to Sanctuary for its plot line."
 Therefore, he considers this film to be inspired by Sanctuary.

+Production

+Development

 The success of The Dirty Dozen led to Robert Aldrich signing a multi-picture contract with ABC Pictures.
 In May 1970 Martin Baum, president of ABC, announced Aldrich's company, Aldrich and Associates, would make The Grissom Gang, in June, at Aldrich's studios.
 Filming was pushed back to July.

 Aldrich says he was partly inspired to make it by the fact it was set in the 1930 and would not be in as much danger of being dated.
 "You have to be terribly careful about not making a picture that will be affected by a change in the audience's framework of acceptance between the time you start and the time you finish", he said.
 "That's an enormous problem.
 Whatever you say today risks strongly going out of date in the fifteen month time-lag between the start of shooting and release."

-Lead roles went to Kim Darby, best known for True Grit, and Scott Wilson, best known for In Cold Blood.
+In keeping with the original novel, the film was set in the Midwestern United States rather than New York City like the 1948 film.

+Casting

-Darby said "every actress in town had been up for" her role, with Michelle Phillips and Barbara Hershey among those who tested.
-Darby says "I really learned a lot from Mr. Aldrich during the shooting... and I think that it's a terrible picture.
+Kim Darby said "every actress in town had been up for" her role, with Michelle Phillips and Barbara Hershey among the actresses who tested.
+Darby says "I really learned a lot from Mr. Aldrich during the shooting...and I think that it's a terrible picture.
 But working with Aldrich was the most enjoyable and funny time I ever had.
 There was nothing like it."

-Wilson had been offered a lot of roles as murderers after In Cold Blood and turned them down.
+Scott Wilson had been offered a lot of roles as murderers after starring in In Cold Blood and turned them down.
 He accepted the part of Slim Grissom because he "was much more than just a killer.
 And there's a love story involved."
 (Bruce Dern had tested unsuccessfully for the part.)

 Aldrich later said ABC insisted on certain people being cast.

 The cast had two weeks of rehearsal.
 Wilson called Aldrich "amazing.
 He's in such control but he's so easy."

+Filming

 "I don't think Mr. Aldrich ever even referenced the novel while we were shooting", said Darby.
 "At that time, I had thought that we were working off of an original screenplay."

-The film originally ended with Blandish committing suicide by jumping in the river.
-But after test screenings this was changed as it was felt unnecessary since "her life was lost and useless anyway" according to Aldrich.
+The film originally ended with Blandish committing suicide by jumping in the river, similar to her fate in the original novel.
+After test screenings, this ending was changed as it was felt unnecessary because "her life was lost and useless anyway" according to Aldrich.